Azure/slm-innovator-lab/0_lab_preparation/README.md

 ### Hands-on Requirements
 - Ensure you have access to [Azure OpenAI] Service.
 - Set up your [Azure ML] workspace and get your `<WORKSPACE_NAME>`, `<RESOURCE_GROUP>` and `<SUBSCRIPTION_ID>`.
-- Create a project in [Azure AI Studio].
+- Create a project in [Azure AI Foundry].
 - For LLM training, recommend a single NVIDIA A100 GPU (**[Standard_NC24ads_A100_v4]**).
 Opt for Low-priority VMs if on a budget or without a dedicated quota.
 - For LLM serving, we recommend two NVIDIA V100 GPUs (**[Standard_NC6s_v3]**).
 Please refer to the note below for why 2 GPUs are required instead of 1 for Azure ML serving.